Your Support Empowers Women Experiencing Hunger

 To solve food insecurity and its overwhelming impact on women and children, we must understand the policies and practices, including gender inequality and the gender wage gap, that contribute to hunger and poverty.

-Want to take the next step to provide needed food to women in our area so they can begin to rise out of food insecurity?
-Thanks to our generous partners, monetary donations are being matched this month.
-That means making a donation today can double the support we can give to hunger relief efforts from women like Dawn Ellis and Rev. Barbara Hubbard.
+Want to take the next step to provide needed food to women in our area?
+Thanks to our generous partners, donations are being matched this month.
+Making a donation today can double the support we can give to hunger relief efforts that center the needs of women and children.

 Noticias y actualizaciones